Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-The notice period starts from the day the landlord hands the letter of leave to the tenant, against receipt or outflow.
+The notice period begins on the day on which the landlord hands in hand the letter of leave to the tenant, against receipt or receipt.

 Reminder

-in order for the leave to be valid, the tenant must receive the letter of leave at least 3 months before the due date of the lease.
+for the leave to be valid, the tenant must receive the leave letter at least 3 months before the due date from the lease.

-For example, if the lease due date is September 20, then the tenant must have the letter of leave by June 20.
+For example, if the lease expires on September 20, then the tenant must have the letter of leave by June 20.

-If the figures are not identical, this is the last day of the month: if the lease due date is May 31, then the tenant must have the letter of leave no later than February 28 (or February 29 in the case of a leap year).
+When the figures are not identical, it is the last day of the month: if the lease expires on May 31, then the tenant must have the letter of leave by February 28 (or February 29 in the case of a leap year).

-If the leave is given early well before the 3-month period, it is still valid, but it will take effect on the date on which it should have been given.
+If the leave is granted in advance well before the 3-month period, it is still valid, but it will take effect on the date on which it should have been granted.

 Example :